UOSbioinformaticslab/Synthetic-RNA-Seq-Raw-Counts-Generator/README.md

 Synthetic Bulk RNA-Seq Dataset Generation
 Script to generate synthetic bulk RNA-seq count data with batch effects for batch correction evaluation.
 An optimized version that vectorizes the count generation to improve performance.

+This workflow is near instantaneous at generating data.

 ## Parameters:
 - n_genes (int): Number of genes to simulate.
 - n_samples (int): Total number of samples (should be divisible by n_batches).